brycewray/hugo-site/content/posts/2022/06/responsive-optimized-images-hugo/index.md

 - Let you use *either* the render hook approach *or* the shortcode approach, as is best for each image type and its placement.
 Later, I'll get into the factors on which you might make that choice.
 - Rather than hard-coding breakpoint sizes into variables and then generating resized images based on those, just loop through a "slice" (array) and pull the breakpoints from them.
 This makes it easier to adjust the breakpoints when desired.
 It also produces more elegant code, IMHO.
 - Provide the commonly seen "blur-up" effect while the full image loads.
-We do this by generating two types of *image placeholders*, each of which will have its place in what we'll do later.\
+We do this by generating two types of *image placeholders*, each of which will have its place in what we'll do later:

-One type is a tiny *low-quality image placeholder* (LQIP), which we encode as [Base64](https://developer.mozilla.org/en-US/docs/Glossary/Base64) and magnify sufficiently to serve as the image div's background.\
+  - One type is a tiny *low-quality image placeholder* (LQIP), which we encode as [Base64](https://developer.mozilla.org/en-US/docs/Glossary/Base64) and magnify sufficiently to serve as the image div's background.
-\
-The other type is a *gradient image placeholder* (GIP), which --- as the name implies --- is a placeholder that is simply a gradient of a few colors from the original image.[^GIPcolors]
+  - The other type is a *gradient image placeholder* (GIP), which --- as the name implies --- is a placeholder that is simply a gradient of a few colors from the original image.[^GIPcolors]
 - Use the `picture` element to offer choices of WebP and JPG image file formats, giving browsers a choice between two storage-efficient versions of each generated image.[^CloudAuto]
 - For other optimization, depend on Hugo's default settings, although it does have [quite a few other options](https://gohugo.io/content-management/image-processing/#imaging-configuration).